 As if this wasn’t enough, there’s also the issue of labour standards across the industry.
 It’s barely deemed ‘news’ anymore, instead viewed as a fact of life that the supply chain is tainted with forced labour, prison labour, child labour and other abuses.
 It should not be ignored.
 To treat these issues with complacency or as ‘out of our control’ whilst buying tainted products is ultimately funding and endorsing these practices.

 What can I do?

 The first point of action is to simply buy less.
-Investing in higher-quality clothing made of natural materials is a great first-step to a simplified wardrobe, and one less funder for the fast fashion business.
-You could also look to recycle clothes at end of life by giving clothing away to your friends or donating it to charity shops, instead of throwing it away for landfill.
-For the craftier among us, repairing clothing or repurposing it (cardigan lampshade anyone?) is a great option.
+Investing in higher-quality clothing made of natural materials is a great first step to a simplified wardrobe, and one less funder for the fast-fashion business.
+You could also look to recycle clothes at end of life by giving clothing away to your friends or donating them to charity shops, instead of throwing it away for landfill.
+For the craftier among us, repairing clothing or repurposing it (cardigan lamp shade anyone?) is a great option.
 You can end up with something completely unique, and potentially a fun project for you – or your kids – to work on.

 What else is being done?